 How Long Do They Last?

-Each Life Group session lasts 10 to 12 weeks.
+Each Life Group session lasts 9 weeks.
 We have Fall & Spring sessions.
 At the end of each session, you will have the choice of staying in the same group, trying a new group, or even taking a break.
 Most groups tend to stay together throughout the entire year.
 Life Groups do not meet mid-June through August.
-During the summer months, the church will seek to offer various affinity groups (i.e. missions, hiking, biking).
+During the summer months, the church offers various affinity groups (i.e. missions, hiking, biking).

 What is the Required Commitment?